-Dalmatia is turquoise Adriatic sea, a thousand islands, hidden coves, pebble beaches, and mountainous hinterland.
-Dalmatia is also famed for its preserved ancient towns where you can enjoy remarkable examples of Venetian, Greek, Roman and Austria-Hungarian architecture.
-Beside natural beauties and historical sites, visitors to Dalmatia can enjoy exuberant nightlife, active holidays, good food and wines.
+Dalmatia is a turquoise Adriatic sea, with a thousand islands, hidden coves, pebble beaches, and a mountainous hinterland.
+Dalmatia is also famed for its preserved ancient towns where you can enjoy remarkable examples of Venetian, Greek, Roman, and Austria-Hungarian architecture.
+Besides natural beauties and historical sites, visitors to Dalmatia can enjoy exuberant nightlife, active holidays, good food, and wines.

 Reasons to visit Dalmatia

 With over 800 km of coastline, Dalmatia has many beaches to explore.
-Beaches in Dalmatia are by far the best beaches in all Croatia, and some of the nicest beaches we've ever been at in all world.
+Beaches in Dalmatia are by far the best beaches in all of Croatia, and some of the nicest beaches we've ever been to in the world.

-If you look for a beach holiday in Croatia, Dalmatia is a perfect place to be.
+If you look for a beach holiday in Croatia, Dalmatia is the perfect place to be.

 History & Culture

-Greeks had their colonies here, followed by Romans, and then Venetians, French, Austrians, not to mention original settlers – Illyrian tribes, and since 7th century the Slavs.
+Greeks had their colonies here, followed by Romans, and then Venetians, French, and Austrians, not to mention original settlers – Illyrian tribes, and since the 7th century the Slavs.

 All those tribes and nations left their trace in Dalmatian culture and history.

-Trogir, an UNESCO's World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
+Trogir, a UNESCO World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
 Visit the ruins of Salona, once the largest Roman settlement in Dalmatia.

-Dalmatian food is above all what I call “clean food”, meaning that besides olive oil, salt, parsley, and garlic, they use very little spices, and thus the food tastes natural.
-Anyway, when you’ve got this good produce, you shouldn’t mess it with spices.
+Dalmatian food is above all what I call “clean food”, meaning that besides olive oil, salt, parsley, and garlic, they use very few spices, and thus the food tastes natural.
+Anyway, when you’ve got such good products, you shouldn’t miss them with spices.